-SARME stands for Surgically Assisted Rapid Maxillary Expansion.
-Its primary use is to widen a small or narrow upper jaw.
-Widening the upper jaw creates sufficient room for complete dental alignment without needing to remove teeth.
+SARME is designed to widen a small and narrow upper jaw.
+Widening the upper jaw creates the room for complete dental alignment without needing to remove teeth.

-It's highly effective in widening the nasal airway and stretching out the soft palate to help prevent upper airway collapse when sleeping.
-SARME broadens the upper dental arch which creates a broader, more aesthetically pleasing smile.
+SARME is highly effective in widening the nasal airway and stretching out the soft palate to help prevent upper airway collapse when sleeping as well as eliminating sleep apnea.

-Expansion of the upper jaw is commonly used to relieve dental crowding in teenage patients with a simple expander fixed to the teeth.
-Once the facial bones have stopped growing at around 16-18 years of age, widening the upper jaw becomes more complex.
+Expansion of the upper jaw is commonly used to relieve dental crowding in teenagers.
+Once facial bones have stopped growing at 16-18 years of age, widening the upper jaw becomes a little bit harder.

-In patients where the patalal suture is only partially fused, a MARME (Mini-Implant Assisted Maxillary Expansion) device can be used.
-This can be more advantageous because the device is secured to bone rather than teeth, so any expansion tends to be skeletal.
+When the patalal suture is partially fused, a MARME (Mini-Implant Assisted Maxillary Expansion) can be used.
+Since the device is secured to bone rather than teeth, the vast majority of expansion is skeletal.

-If the suture is fully fused then a MARME is unlikely to be successful.
-The outcome using a MSE isn't guaranteed, but may be a good option in the 18-25 year olds.
+If the suture is fused then a MARME won't work.
+Using a MSE isn't guaranteed, but may be a good option in the 18-25 year olds.
 It's more conservative than a SARME and can be done under local anaesthetic.